 The CIP projects have been prioritized based on the following considerations: 1) Is the project required by legal obligations or other agreements?
 2) Does the project have high public or environmental benefit?
 3) Does the project enhance safety or provide district-wide benefits?
 4) cost of project.
 A public forum was held May 14, 2020, encouraging the public and stakeholders to learn more about the CIP priorities, ask questions and provide input by participating in the District's Virtual Community Forum (VCF).
 In addition, the public had an opportunity to fill out an online survey to rate the projects that they would like to see completed.
-Following are the projects that have been determined to have the highest priority using the above criteria and are expected to be funded by available Working Capital:
+Following are the projects that have been determined to have the highest priority using the above criteria: